 ACE inhibitor-induced coughing is less common in people diagnosed with high blood pressure and more common among some other groups of people.
 According to the European Journal of Internal Medicine, people who are at higher risk include those who are:

-There haven’t been many studies looking at which ACE inhibitors are more or less likely to cause a cough.
+Some ACE inhibitors may be more or less likely to cause a cough compared to other ACE inhibitors.
 One study showed people taking enalapril may be more likely to develop a cough than those taking perindopril.

 Most coughs go away after about three weeks — this is known as an acute cough.
-People with a cough caused by an ACE inhibitor or PH may have a chronic cough that persists for eight weeks or longer.
-Common causes of chronic cough include chronic obstructive pulmonary disease (COPD), asthma, and infection.
+People with a cough caused by an ACE inhibitor or PH may have a chronic cough (persistent cough) that lasts for eight weeks or longer.
+Common causes of persistent cough include chronic obstructive pulmonary disease (COPD), asthma, and infection.

 People with a cough caused by an ACE inhibitor usually describe it as a dry cough that doesn’t bring up any mucus.
 It may feel like a scratching sensation in your throat.
 Most people with an ACE inhibitor-induced cough have a mild to moderate cough.